The Waimakariri Light Party falls under the direction of the Reflections Community Trust, a charitable trust set up in 2002 and based in Kaiapoi.

 The Light Party is a “nation-wide” non-scary alternative to Halloween, and is a great option for parents who may not like the creepy side of the Halloween tradition, but at the same time, do not want their children to feel like they are missing out.
 The Trust aims to bring the local community together and put on a fun night for children and youth (aged between 4 to 14 years old), by providing family orientated, non-scary entertainment in a safe and positive environment.
 The Light Party effectively keeps children off the streets from trick or treating, an activity which can turn sour quite easily.
 Children and youth who attend also receive lollies handed out by our team of volunteers.
 Local householders, particularly the elderly have expressed their relief that there have been fewer children coming to their homes trick or treating on the evening of 31 October.

-The Waimakariri Light Party is now in its 16th year, having provided to the community a safe alternative to Halloween since 2004.
+The Waimakariri Light Party is now in its 17th year, having provided to the community a safe alternative to Halloween since 2004.
 Starting from extremely humble beginnings of around 350 attendees – the event has now grown to more than 5,000 preschoolers, children, youth and families attending each year.
-The Light Party has become an iconic Waimakariri event for families, and although based in Kaiapoi, (Wylie Park is the most suitable venue in the Waimakariri area for the nature and size of the event) it is truly a Waimakariri wide event with participants attending from Kaiapoi (44%), Rangiora (24%), Woodend (9.5%), and with 13% attending from northern Christchurch suburbs.
-(Figures taken from 2019 survey of event.)
+The Light Party has become an iconic Waimakariri event for families, and although based in Kaiapoi, (Wylie Park is the most suitable venue in the Waimakariri area for the nature and size of the event) it is truly a Waimakariri wide event with participants attending from Kaiapoi, Rangiora, Woodend, Pegasus, Oxford, and also from the northern Christchurch suburbs.

 Waimakariri Mayor Dan Gordon will officially open the event at 4.30pm.
 The fun at the Waimakariri Light Party will kick-off with a multitude of entertainment including bungees, bouncy castles, pony rides, climbing walls, mini jeeps, water walkers and Pedalmania crazy bikes.
 A highlight of the night will be a non-scary fancy dress competition, followed by a fancy-dress parade.
 Additional entertainment will include a dog agility display by the Waimakariri Dog Training Club, and various stage performances.
 Clowns (Silly Billy Clown and Lieutenant Lou Lou), and magician, Josh Grimaldi, will be roaming around the event interacting with attendees.